Flotomate/product_docs/source/request-management/request-management-requestor.rst

     b.
 Section-B is the :ref:`comment section <conversation-with-technician>`.
        The Requester can also view any linked Knowledge Base write-ups here.

+       Custom Fields tab allows the requester to modify custom field values.

+       Linked Assets tab lists all linked assets with the request.
+A requester can only link assets that are assigned to him/her.

     c.
-Section-C is the details about the assigned Technician.
+Section-C shows the name and email of the assigned technician.

     d.
-Section-D houses :ref:`Resolve <resolving-a-request>` and
+Section-D houses :ref:`Resolve <resolving-a-request>` and :ref:`Edit <editing-subject-and-description>` options.
+Along with them, there's an action menu with the option to attach documents.
-       :ref:`Edit <editing-subject-and-description>`.

 .. _classify-requests-1:

 Classify Requests
 =================

-Flotomate allows requesters to classify Requests based on the following:
+Flotomate allows requesters to classify Requests, from the :ref:`details view <request-details-view-1>`, based on the following:

 -  **Urgency**: Setting this label shows the Technicians which Requests to give priority.
 These are predefined labels that are immutable, and